Three O'Clock Lobby: Formation

 In 1976, Michigan's Office of Juvenile Justice Services (OJJS) experimented with youth representation and asked 16-year-old Linda Feldt of Ann Arbor to serve on a commission formed to evaluate juvenile justice in the State and make recommendations for change.
 The commission formed about seven task forces to focus on specific aspects of juvenile justice, and, at the urging of Ms. Feldt, one or two young people were recruited to serve on each of those task forces as well.
 After several months, Ms. Feldt arranged for all of the youth commissioners to meet and share their experiences.
 The ten or twelve young people at that meeting decided to form an organization, naming it The Three O'Clock Lobby, since it would operate after school hours.
 Among the individuals at that meeting was 16-year-old Christopher Jens Magnus, the future director of the organization.

 With the help of supportive individuals in the OJJS, the new group incorporated in January 1977 and held a conference for young people in March, with workshops on the rights of young people and working with legislators.
 Adults were permitted to attend only if they were accompanied by a youth.
 About 250 young people from around the state attended the conference.

 Linda Feldt wrote a proposal for a state grant to hire young people to staff a toll-free telephone number to assist youth in the state with questions about their rights, and make referrals.
 The state awarded the group $10,000.
 Since free space was available to the group in the OJJS offices in Lansing, the amount proved to be excessive, even though staff were always paid ten cents an hour over the minimum wage.
 Near the end of the year, the OJJS completed its work and closed down its offices, but free office space (a small back room) was promptly offered by the Michigan Council on Crime and Delinquency in Lansing.
-The toll-free line was manned by Chris Magnus, Peggy Hicks, Julie Powell, and several other volunteers from the Lansing area.
+The toll-free line was operated by Chris Magnus, Peggy Hicks, Julie Powell, and several other volunteers from the Lansing area.
 As the group tried to spend the remainder of its money, it focused on promotion, and placed advertising in city buses.
 One of those bus signs was seen by Susan Wishnetsky, a student at Michigan State University, who promptly joined the group and helped in the creation of its newsletter.